Pomax/BezierInfo-2/docs/chapters/abc/content.en-GB.md

 # The projection identity

 De Casteljau's algorithm is the pivotal algorithm when it comes to Bézier curves.
 You can use it not just to split curves, but also to draw them efficiently (especially for high-order Bézier curves), as well as to come up with curves based on three points and a tangent.
-Particularly this last thing is really useful because it lets us "mould" a curve, by picking it up at some point, and dragging that point around to change the curve's shape.
+Particularly this last thing is really useful because it lets us "mold" a curve, by picking it up at some point, and dragging that point around to change the curve's shape.

 How does that work?
 Succinctly: we run de Casteljau's algorithm in reverse!